epfl-ada/ada-2022-project-hotchocolate/README.md

 ## Set-up

 - main
-- DATA (folder that won't contain the data on git)
+- data (folder that won't contain the data on git)
   - data's files (Dataset files that will only be present locally)
-- Function (folder)
+- functions (folder)
   - functions' files
 - Plots (folder)
   - plots' files